 Timely submissions should be sent to email@example.com.
 This inbox is for super topical pieces riffing on big news stories of the day, stuff that HAS to run in the next day or else risk losing relevance.
 All types of submissions (lists, open letters, monologues, etc.) are allowed.
 Be sure to mark the subject field in your email as “TIMELY.”
 Also, let us know why you feel your piece is super timely, and feel free to include a link to a reputable news site for proof.
 Note: Submissions sent on Friday afternoons (EST) or over the weekend will be replied to the following Monday (on Tuesday after three-day weekends).

 Lists submissions should be sent to firstname.lastname@example.org.

-Open Letters to People or Entities Who Are Unlikely to Respond submissions should be sent to firstname.lastname@example.org.
+Open Letters to People or Entities Who Are Unlikely to Respond submissions should be sent to email@example.com.
 (Note: We generally publish nonfiction letters that are written and signed by the submitter.
-Also, we are all set for letters about noisy neighbors or small animals/insects that have invaded your living space, and breaking up with inanimate objects, like Facebook and iPhones.)
+Also, we are all set for letters about noisy neighbors, small animals/insects that have invaded your living space, and breaking up with inanimate objects, like Facebook and iPhones.)

-Submissions for the web should be shortish.
-By shortish we mean an absolute maximum of 1,500 words, but in truth we look more kindly on pieces that top out at 1,000 words, and snuggle closest to ones that are even shorter than that.
-Submissions of exactly 742 words seem to automatically appear on the site, as if by magic, but like so many good things, those days are gone.
+Submissions should be shortish.
+By shortish we mean an absolute maximum of 1,200 words, but in truth we veer toward pieces that are under 1,000 words, and snuggle closest to ones that are even shorter than that.
+Submissions of exactly 742 used to automatically appear on the site, as if by magic, but like so many good things, those days are gone.

 Should be on your submission.
-Put your name and phone number under the title of your piece.
+Put it under the title of your piece.
 Absolutely all submissions must look like this: